What is a Rocky Horror Virgin?

 We get our energy from you, the audience!
 So if you like something, make some noise and show us!
 Yell until you're hoarse!
 Dance!
 Sing along!
 Just have a good time!

 We always do coffee somewhere after the performance where you can chat with us and get a late-night bite to eat!
-Just listen to our Master of Ceremonies before the show, or talk to a cast member afterwards.
-They’ll tell you where to go.
-We always encourage audience members to come out for it as we love meeting new people!
+Just listen to our Master of Ceremonies before the show.
+He'll tell you where to go.
+We always encourage you to come out for it as we love meeting new people!
 Just remember to tip the waitstaff well!
 They put up with a lot from our crazy group!